On the left is the 80 Watt Mitsubishi RF module. 50mW of drive for 80 Watts output.

 * Frequency Control

 On the right is a close-up of the receiver's RF pre-amplifier circuit board.
 The active device is an MFE131 dual gate MOSFET.
 It provides around 16dB of overall gain taking into account input/output filtering losses.
 The bandwidth is broad enough to cover the whole band.

 To the right is the rear end of the transceiver minus the Power Amplifier stage.
 The circuit board to the right of the photo is the receiver RF pre-amplifier.

 After a couple of small modifications to the FM modulator circuit to reduce the audio output level, I was able to have my first QSO on this radio today on the 20th of September 2020 (five months after starting the build), with Richard VK2FRKO via VK2RGL, the Great Lakes Radio Club repeater on 147.100MHz.
 The repeater is about 75 kilometres from my QTH on Cabbage Tree Mountain.
-I received quite complimentary reports on the transmitter audio.
+I received very complimentary reports on the transmitter audio.

 A fascia plate with lettering for the controls will be placed over the existing front panel seen above.
 Prior to putting the radio on-air, I measured 80 Watts of RF output from the transmitter and a receiver sensitivity of .15uV for 12 dB SINAD.
 Transmit deviation was set for +/- 5KHz.

 I'm very pleased with the results today but much work still needs to be done on the software to provide for some channel memories for local repeaters as well as a channel scan feature.